scaffold-eth/scaffold-eth-typescript-challenges/README.md

 🔏 You can also check out your smart contract `YourCollectible.sol` in `packages/hardhat-ts/contracts`.

-💼 Take a quick look at your deploy script `00_deploy_your_contract.js` in `packages/hardhat-ts/deploy`.
+💼 Take a quick look at your deploy script `00_deploy_your_collectible.ts` in `packages/hardhat-ts/deploy`.

-📝 If you want to make frontend edits, open `App.tsx` in `packages/vite-app-ts/src/app`.
+📝 If you want to make frontend edits, open `YourCollectible.tsx` in `packages/vite-app-ts/src/components/pages/your-collectible`.

 ---